Storage Unit Prices in 2024

 • Specials or add-ons

-• Managed storage — A crew of movers gathers your belongings and delivers them to a storage space for you.
+• Managed storage (also known as “full-service storage) — A crew of movers gathers your belongings and delivers them to a storage space for you.

 • Peer-to-peer storage — Peer-to-peer storage options are a fraction of the cost of traditional rental options.
 You can use a peer-to-peer platform like Neighbor to find this type of storage space.